Ted Meines: Work for veterans

 Meines was active in veteran affairs since 1950.
 He was the founder of Het Veteranen Legioen Nederland.
 In 1988 he became the first chairperson of the newly founded Veteranenstichting.
 Meines was instrumental in the creation of the Veteranenplatform.
 The platform united dozens of veteran affairs organizations.
 Meines led the platform until 1998.
 During this time he managed to persuade Defence Minister Relus ter Beek to form a more active veterans policy.
 Which culminated in an annual veterans day since 1995 and a Veterans law in 2012.
 The Veterans Platforms instituted a Ted Meines Prize when Meines left the organization.
 In 1994 Meines was promoted to titular lieutenant-general.
 Meines has stated that Prince Bernhard of Lippe-Biesterfeld told him shortly before his death in 2004 to take care of the veterans of the Netherlands.

 In 2010 Meines was the parade commander at the yearly parade of veterans in Wageningen.
 In December 2013 a bust of him was revealed at a military base in Doorn.
-On his 93th birthday, in 2014, he was effectively promoted to lieutenant-general.
+On his 93rd birthday, in 2014, he was effectively promoted to lieutenant-general.
 He was given the promotion for his services to the Armed forces of the Netherlands and especially his work for veterans.
 In 2016 Meines spoke before the House of Representatives, where he argued for Soestdijk Palace to be converted in a center for veterans.
-Later that year Meines had to cancel his appearance at several meetings due to health reasons.
+Later that year Meines had to cancel his appearance at several meetings for health reasons.

 On his death Defence Minister Jeanine Hennis-Plasschaert called Meines "the founder of the current veterans policy".